emarsden/dash-mpd-cli/doc/src/rewriting.md

 language developed for XML rewriting.
 This is a standards-based approach to filtering/rewriting, which is very powerful though not particularly intuitive not very widely adopted.
 XSLT is implemented by calling out to the xsltproc commandline application, which unfortunately only supports XSLT v1.0.
-The version 3.0 of the specification is more powerful, and for example includes functions for manipulating xs:duration attributes which can be useful for our purposes, but the only free implementation of XSLT 3.0 is implemented in Java and inconvenient to package.
+Version 3.0 of the specification is more powerful, and for example includes functions for manipulating xs:duration attributes which can be useful for our purposes, but the only free implementation of XSLT 3.0 is implemented in Java and inconvenient to package.